Many people ask about acupuncture for back pain. Yes, acupuncture can help relieve back pain!

 However, strength training can exacerbate lumbar pain due to chronic muscle imbalances.
 Therefore, before engaging in a strength training program, you should have your body checked for muscle imbalances, either by appointment with me or do it yourself by getting Pete Egoscue's book, Pain Free.

 Chronic muscle imbalances arise from poor posture, repetitive dysfunctional movement patterns, or compensations due to repeated injuries.
 Acupuncture will help relieve the tension, pain, and inflammation, and I recommend the Egoscue method for long-term relief.

 Acupuncture for Herniated Disk

-For herniated disk, I recommend getting acupuncture for back pain, herbal medicines to relieve inflammation and stimulate healing, and the Egoscue method to correct muscle imbalances and decompress the spinal disks.
+For herniated disk, I recommend getting acupuncture for back pain, and we use herbal medicines and functional nutrition supplements to relieve inflammation and support healing of the damaged disk.

 Internal Organs and Back Pain

 Chinese medicine recognizes that chronic low grade back pain can arise from internal organ issues.
 Specifically, chronic mild lumbar pain may indicate one of several issues, including: